 Best Running Visor:

-If you’re looking for an inexpensive, reliable running visor, you can’t go wrong with the Arc’teryx Calvus Visor.
-The air-permeable design helps runners manage sweat and moisture, and the foam insert in the brim adds durability.
+If you’re looking for an inexpensive, reliable running visor, you can’t go wrong with the Black Diamond Dash Visor.
+A wicking sweatband and anti-UV breathable material helps runners manage sweat and moisture, plus the full coverage brim guards you from the sun.

 This visor is perfect for a variety of sports such as mountain training, long-distance running, or biking.
-There’s also an elasticized rear headband for a secure fit.
+There’s also an elasticized rear and an adjustable webbing closure in the back for a secure fit.

 - Low profile